sdiehl/wiwinwlh/tutorial.md

 simply stating that they intend to tear the code down and rewrite it later.
 This approach unfortunately means a lot of Hackage namespace has become polluted with dead-end, bit-rotting code.
-Sometimes packages are also uploaded purely for internal use within an organisation or to accompany a paper, or just to integrate with the ``cabal`` build system.
+Sometimes packages are also uploaded purely for internal use within an organisation, to accompany a paper, or just to integrate with the ``cabal`` build system.
 These packages are often left undocumented as well.